-The activities listed below are prohibited from the Department Hemp Research Licensing Program.
-A participant found to be conducting or participating in any of these activities may be subject to actions including, but not limited to, termination of their Licensing Agreement and forfeiture or destruction of all industrial hemp materials in the participant’s possession.
+The activities listed below are prohibited from the Department’s Hemp Program.
+A license holder found to be conducting or participating in any of these activities may be subject to actions including, but not limited to, termination of their Licensing Agreement and forfeiture or destruction of all industrial hemp materials in the participant’s possession.

-- Growing or possessing live hemp plants, leaf or floral material in or adjacent to any structure that is used for residential purposes.
+- Growing or possessing live hemp or cannabis plants, leaf or floral material in or adjacent to any structure that is used for residential purposes.

 - Transporting live hemp plants or in-program materials to unapproved locations such as trade shows, county fairs, educational events, or any other address not listed within a Licensing Agreement or within another authorized hemp program.